 Ski Touring Etiquette in Hokkaido

-Now, on to the ‘manners’ for ski touring in Hokkaido.
+Now, on to the ‘manners’ for ski touring in northern Japan.
 P.S. you may see locals ignoring many of these points below.
 If in doubt, observe and ask.

 Toilet etiquette: At the trailhead and on-the-trail

 Japan is a relatively crowded place.
-For ski touring in Hokkaido, this means everyone needs to be on point with their trailhead and on-the-trail toilet etiquette.
+For ski touring in Japan, this means everyone needs to be on point with their trailhead and on-the-trail toilet etiquette.
 Try to use a toilet at a convenience store before arriving at the trailhead, and if nature calls before setting off on the trail, make sure to do so as far away from the trailhead as is practical.
-If you’re unlucky enough to have a larger job than a number 1, then the norm in Hokkaido is to use a portable toilet (i.e., a poo-tube or durable ziplock bag designed for the purpose).
+If you’re unlucky enough to have a larger job than a number 1, then the norm in Japan is to use a portable toilet (i.e., a poo-tube or durable ziplock bag designed for the purpose).
 In any case, toilet paper (even the ‘biodegradable’ type), must be packed out – it should never be left behind in or on the snow.
+Check out our deep-dive on Pooping in the Hokkaido Wilds.

-NOTE: Many public toilets are closed up or buried in snow in winter in Hokkaido.
+NOTE: Many public toilets are closed up or buried in snow in winter in northern Japan.
 If in doubt, make use of a toilet when you have the chance.

 Follow leave-no-trace principles

 Related to the above, “leave nothing but footprints, take nothing by photos” applies anywhere in the wilderness, no matter where we are in the world.
 All trash must be packed out.
-In Hokkaido, convenience stores happily provide trash bins to draw travelers into the store, so you can drop your daily trash off there (keep quantities to a minimum though – they won’t be happy with a 10 litre trash sack stuffed to the brim).
+Convenience stores in Japan happily provide trash bins to draw travelers into the store, so you can drop your daily trash off there (keep quantities to a minimum though – they won’t be happy with a 10 litre trash sack stuffed to the brim).

 Hokkaido’s huts are maintained through volunteer passion and effort.
 Most are free or almost free to stay.
 Here’s some tips to repay this amazing generosity.